 pkg_add— install and upgrade packages using the in-built package management tool.

 To search for available packages, there is also the

-being available online, the man pages can accessed locally on your machine.
-Opt in for including them
+being available online, the man pages can be accessed locally, on your machine.
+Opt in for

 man command to bring up a

 page.
 Sticking with the WireGuard example, from the command line you would just enter the command:

 These man pages are well written and offer very detailed documentation on how to use specific features.
 They should be the first port of call when debugging.
 They are also particularly useful if you are coming to OpenBSD from a Linux background as, although many popular commands exist, sometimes the flags and switches differ from their Linux equivalents.
 It goes without saying this is an invaluable resource when troubleshooting.